 Revenue recognition.
-Net revenues consist primarily of tuition and fees derived from courses taught by us online, at our approximately 133-acre traditional campus in Phoenix, Arizona, and onsite at facilities we lease or those of employers, as well as from related educational resources such as access to online materials.
+Net revenues consist primarily of tuition and fees derived from courses taught by us online, at our approximately 205-acre campus in Phoenix, Arizona, and at facilities we lease or those of employers, as well as from related educational resources such as access to online materials.
 Tuition revenue and most fees and related educational resources are recognized pro-rata over the applicable period of instruction, net of scholarships awarded by us.
 Generally, we will refund all or a portion of tuition already paid pursuant to our refund policy, dependent upon length of course and modality and subject to certain state specific refund requirements.
-If a student withdraws at a time when only a portion, or none of the tuition is refundable, then we continue to recognize the tuition that was not refunded pro-rata over the term of the course and as the amount subject to refund is never greater than the amount of revenue that has been deferred, under our accounting policies revenue is not recognized with respect to amounts that could potentially be refunded.
+If a student withdraws at a time when only a portion, or none of the tuition is refundable, then in accordance with its revenue recognition policy, the University continues to recognize the tuition that was not refunded pro-rata over the applicable period of instruction.
+However, for students that have taken out financial aid to pay their tuition and for which a Return to Title IV is required as a result of his or her withdrawal, the University recognizes revenue after a student withdraws only at the time of cash collection.
 Sales tax collected from students is excluded from net revenues.
 We also charge online students an upfront learning management fee, which is deferred and recognized over the average expected term of a student.
 Costs that are direct and incremental to new online students are also deferred and recognized ratably over the average expected term of a student.
 Deferred revenue and student deposits in any period represent the excess of tuition, fees and other student payments received as compared to amounts recognized as revenue on the statement of operations and are reflected as current liabilities in the accompanying balance sheet.
 Our educational programs have starting and ending dates that differ from our quarters.
 Therefore, at the end of each fiscal quarter, a portion of revenue from these programs is not yet earned.
 Other revenues may be recognized as sales occur or services are performed.